serverless/components/README.md

 Further, your Component Instances can easily be deployed with CI/CD, as long as you make sure to include a `SERVERLESS_ACCESS_KEY` environment variable.

-You can add collaborators and create access tokens in the [Serverless Framework Dashboard](https://dashboard.serverless.com).
+You can add collaboraters and create access tokens in the [Serverless Framework Dashboard](https://dashboard.serverless.com).

 ### Versioning